Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Experiments

 \subsubsection{Datasets}

-To test LRR's effectiveness in the presence of outliers and noise, we create a dataset, which we call ``Yale-Caltech'', by combing Extended Yale Database B \citep{eyaleb} and Caltech101 \citep{Fei-Fei:2004:LGV}.
-For Extended Yale Database B, we remove the images pictured under extreme light conditions, i.e., we only use the images with view directions smaller than 45 degrees and light source directions smaller than 60 degrees, resulting in 1204 authentic samples drawn (approximately) from a union of 38 low-rank subspaces (each face class corresponds to a subspace).
+To test LRR's effectiveness in the presence of outliers and noise, we create a dataset by combing Extended Yale Database B (Lee et al., 2005) and Caltech101 (Li et al., 2004), so called as ``Yale-Caltech''.
+For Extended Yale Database B, we remove the images pictured under extreme light conditions.
+Namely, we only use the images with view directions smaller than 45 degrees and light source directions smaller than 60 degrees, resulting in 1204 authentic samples approximately drawn from a union of 38 low-rank subspaces (each face class corresponds to a subspace).
 For Caltech101, we only select the classes containing no more than 40 images, resulting in 609 non-face outliers.
-Fig.\ref{fig:yaleb-cal:example} shows some examples of this dataset.
+Fig.\ref{fig:yaleb-cal:example} shows some examples of this dataset.\\